nrwl/nx/docs/shared/migration/adding-to-monorepo.md

 1. Add Nx to your package.json.
 2. Create `nx.json`, containing all the necessary configuration for Nx.
-3. Set up a `tsconfig` file mapping if needed.
-4. Set up Nx Cloud (if you chose "yes").
+3. Set up Nx Cloud (if you chose "yes").

 > If you are familiar with Turborepo, check out [this guide](/guides/turbo-and-nx).
 At this point, Nx can do anything Turbo can, and much more.